 Regardless of the reason for the crisis God is always in control.
 He cares about what we are going through (1 Peter 5:7) and He never forsakes us (Hebrews 13:5).
 God provides grace for our times of need if we humbly look to Him (John 15:5; Philippians 4:13).
 That grace can manifest itself in whatever we need: peace (Isaiah 26:3), comfort (Psalm 23:4), stability, protection, or guidance (Psalm 31:3).
 He will strengthen and uphold us (Isaiah 41:10).
 God also assures us that He can work in and through the crisis for our good and His glory (Romans 8:28).

-This article is designed to create a better understanding of how to silence internal insecurities.
+This article is designed to create a better understanding of how to embrace being single.
 For the next 30 days read the questions and allow them to spark deeper personal reflection and life change.